 As demonstrated in the literature in the previous chapter, observations of high rates of pregnancy amongst teenagers have prompted action to reduce these in developed countries.
 In the last few decades, large drops in rates have occurred in several of these countries (ref: figure produced in last chapter?).
 Observers have suggested that several interventions intended to reduce risk of pregnancy amongst teenagers may have each contributed to this overall decrease (for example: Elliott, Henderson, Nixon, & Wight, 2013; Hadley, 2014; Kearney & Levine, 2015; Sipsma, Canavan, Gilliam, & Bradley, 2017; Wellings et al., 2016).
 Other potential candidates for explaining the effects seen across several countries have also been suggested as global changes to the teenagers’ culture and environment (Girma & Paton, 2015; Kearney & Levine, 2015; Sipsma et al., 2017).
 Figure 1, produced from the literature, presents some initial hypothesised pathways.

 Several examples of policies and interventions, shown in the top left of Figure 1, are known to have been piloted and evaluated, with varying estimates of effect size.
 Associations with environmental changes across time have also been taken to suggest some of the non-designed causes in the bottom left (for example, Girma & Paton, 2015; Twenge, 2017).
-However, there may not be sufficient evidence for many of these to assess the contribution of the hypothesised cause to the observed decreases in rates.
-Randomised controlled trials can be used to estimate the effects of an intervention on a sample population, but results may not be generalisable to a whole population, or implementation of a previously tested intervention may not achieve the full effectiveness as in the experimental condition (Black, 1996).
+However, there may not be sufficient evidence for many causes in both categories to assess the contribution of the hypothesised cause to the observed decreases in rates.
+Randomised controlled trials can be used to estimate the effects of an intervention on a sample population, but results may not be generalisable to a whole population, or implementation of a previously tested intervention may not achieve the full effectiveness as in the experimental condition [MRC Guidance] (Black, 1996).
 Additionally, many of the exposures listed in the bottom left of Figure 1 are not able to be applied to or withheld from a population in an experiment, and so cannot be tested in this way.
 Population-level observations of changes in pregnancy rates associated with possible causes may not be able to adjust for all possible confounders and adequately test causation.
 However, observations can sometimes produce some confidence in attributing an observed effect to a cause (Glasziou, Chalmers, Rawlins, & McCulloch, 2007).

 Figure 1 - Theory of change for teenage pregnancy, showing a range of potential causes

 The aim of this review is twofold.
 Firstly, by searching available literature I aim to scope the wide range of suggested causes of reduction in teenage pregnancy presented in the literature with supporting evidence.
 These may be trials of interventions in experimental situations, evaluations of interventions across larger populations, or observations of changing environments associated with decreasing rates.
 I restricted searches to published reviews of relevant studies to address the expectedly large volume of literature of all types on the topic.
-Reviews were taken as likely the most influential on policy and I anticipated that the most important hypothesised causes would be addressed in such reviews.
+Reviews were taken as likely the most influential publication type on policy decisions and I anticipated that the most important hypothesised causes would be addressed in such reviews.
 Evidence of the effectiveness of each is assessed to evaluate the plausibility of effects of each.
-This data is used to update the logic model, removing pathways where the evidence indicates no effect and adding pathways not previously known.
+This data is used to update the logic model, removing pathways where the evidence indicates no effect and adding pathways which were not previously known.

 Secondly, from this broad list of potential causes, I aim to select those with some degree of plausibility of contribution to the UK’s large declines in rates.
 I use several methods to assess the strength of evidence, the exposure of the population to the intervention or cultural change and thus the confidence of causal inference using the RE-AIM framework (Glasgow, Vogt, & Boles, 1999).